John Player Formula 2 Championship Race

 - Brabham BT28 (Tom Belsø): New to Jörgen Ellekaer and raced in Scandinavian F3 in 1969 with Holbay engines.
 Ellekaer has a new car, chassis BT28-27, for 1970 so the usage of BT28-8 that season is currently unclear.
 To Tom Belsø (Copenhagen, Denmark) for 1971 and fitted with a 1600cc Ford BDA for British Formula Atlantic.
 Converted to BT35 specification during the year.
 Advertised during 1972 and sold to Jimmy Fuller (Guyana).
 Raced in Guyana late 1972 with a Vegantune twin cam.
 By February 1973, it was owned by Mike Gill who used a BDA engine when he raced it at Bushy Park in Barbados.
 The car was known as a BT35 during its time in the Caribbean.
 It was later owned by Richard Knox in Trinidad, and he recalls that it took him "to many, many, race wins, a group championship, and a few lap records".
 He sold the car to Bobby Howlings together with his newer BT40.
 Subsequent history unknown.

-- Chevron B18C [18.A.71.1] (Cyd Williams): New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1972, the second round of the British series.
+- Chevron B18C [18.A.71.1] (Cyd Williams): New to Graham Eden and delivered just in time for the Oulton Park Formula Atlantic race on 21 March 1971, the second round of the British series.
 Eden retired from driving shortly after and recruited Cyd Williams to drive the car.
-Williams won seven championship rounds and finished second in the championship.
-Eden order Ensigns for 1972 but cancelled the order and bought March 722s, Williams continued to drive the Chrevron until his 722 arrived and won three of the first six rounds of the series.
+Williams won seven championship rounds and finished second in the 1971 championship.
+Eden ordered Ensigns for 1972 but cancelled the order and bought March 722s instead.
+Williams continued to drive the Chevron until his 722 arrived and won three of the first six rounds of the 1972 series.
 The car was later displayed at the London Racing Car show, where it was bought by Canadian Bob Armstrong (Winnipeg, Manitoba) for the Canadian Formula B series in 1973.
 Armstrong appeared in the early rounds of the series but made little impact and wasn't seen after June.
 Subsequent history unknown.